Trade spat looms as Trump heads for hostile G7 - Journal du Cameroun

 The main meetings will be held two-and-a-half hours north of Quebec City — and of the international media center housing most of the reporters following the summit — in La Malbaie, Charlevoix.

-But a small group of around 200 anti-capitalist protesters had gathered in the provincial capital anyway on Thursday night, amid a large police operation to contain them.
+But a small group of around 400 protesters had gathered in the provincial capital anyway on Thursday night, and were confronted by a large police operation to contain them.

-As night fell on the downtown Parc des Braves the situation remained peaceful.
+As night fell crowds gathered near the conference media center, some of them burning G7 flags and assaulting journalists.

 Germany’s Chancellor Angela Merkel had already admitted it will be difficult to even agree on wording for the traditional joint communique at the two-day meeting.